Facet Joint Injections and Nerve Procedures

 Medial Branch Blocks

 The nerves that carry pain signals from the facet joints are the medial branches of the local spinal nerves (the dorsal rami).
 Injection of a local anesthetic that blocks these nerves, called a medial branch block (MBB) can block pain signals and positively confirm the specific nerve carrying the pain signals.
-A MBB is commonly used to identify the specific nerve coupled with a suspected facet joint thought to be the generator of LBP.
+A MBB is commonly used to identify the specific nerve coupled with a suspected facet joint thought to be the generator of pain.
 However, adjacent structures including the multifidous paraspinal muscles are also innervated by the same medial branch and may also be pain generators.

 Medial branch blocks have been shown to be safe.
 That being said, there is a lack of consensus regarding their interpretation.
 Some guidelines call for at least two succesful MBBs to confirm accuracy of the diagnosis of facet-generated pain.
 The degree of pain relief neccesary for a positive response is also a point of contention.
-At least a 50% or greater reduction of pain is required by some protocols to confirm a positive response, others protocols call for a 75-80% and up to 100% or greater relief of pain for confirmation.
+At least a 50% or greater reduction of pain is required by some protocols to confirm a positive response, others protocols call for a 75-80% and up to 100% relief of pain for confirmation.
 In contrast, some argue that a prior MBB is not necessary to proceed to a radiofrequency ablation (see below).

 Indications for Facet Joint Injections or Medial Branch Nerve Blocks